matteskridge/OpenLaunch/README.md

 ### Controllers

-The CreationShare Web Framework has a concept of controllers which is almost identical to most MVC frameworks.
+The Eskridge Web Framework has a concept of controllers which is almost identical to most MVC frameworks.
 Here is an example controller.

     <?php